Kanwal Thakar Singh: Badminton

 At the 1978 Commonwealth Games in Edmonton, she won bronze in doubles with Ami Ghia.

 Ami Ghia and Singh reached the quarterfinals at the All England Championship in 1979 where they lost to the top seeded Indonesian pair of Verawati Vaharo and Imelda Wigeono.

-In 1981, Singh won gold in the doubles and then a bronze in 1982 New Delhi Asian Games both in Team and Mixes Doubles events.
+In 1981, Singh won gold in the doubles and then a bronze in the 1982 New Delhi Asian Games, both in the team and mixed doubles events.

-In July, 2002 she became the Chief Patron of the Chandigarh Badminton Players Welfare Association.
+In July 2002, she became the Chief Patron of the Chandigarh Badminton Players Welfare Association.

 Awards

-In 1977-78, Singh was the recipient of the Arjuna Award.
+In 1977–78, Singh was the recipient of the Arjuna Award.
 She also won the Maharaja Ranjit Singh Award.